rsutton1/carver/README.md

 # Carver

-Carver is a command-line tool that seamlessly aligns JSON files with best practices to maximize productivity for developers.
+Carver is an easy-to-use command-line tool that seamlessly organizes JSON files.

 ## Example